How to Taste Beer and Understand its Quality

 This is a great start, but you must practice

-Whenever you’re in front of a pint of beer, focus on its color, and try to imagine what type of roasted malt was used.
+Whenever you’re in front of a pint of beer, focus on its colour, and try to imagine what type of roasted malt was used.
 Smell your beer and identify if it’s an aromatic Ale or a neutral Lager, what aromas can you find?